JinWuZhao/docker-emacs/README.md

 ## Usage

-You can mount your local workspace to path "/root" of container.
-So the directory ".emacs.d" will be generated to your local workspace:
+You can mount your local workspace to path `/root` of container.
+So the directory `.emacs.d` will be generated to your local workspace:
 ```
 docker run -it --rm -v /path/to/workspace:/root jinwuzhao/emacs
 ```
-If you need network proxy, use "-p" option:
+If you need network proxy, use `-p` option:
 ```
 docker run -it --rm -v /path/to/workspace:/root jinwuzhao/emacs -p
 ```
-Note this command will copy "sscfg.json" from local workspace to the path "/etc/shadowsocks/config.json" of container and copy "proxychains.conf" to "/etc/proxychains.conf".
-Then launch the ss-local(shadowsocks-libev client) with config "sscfg.json" and run emacs by proxychains4(proxychains-ng) with config "proxychains.conf".
+Note this command will copy `sscfg.json` from local workspace to the path `/etc/shadowsocks/config.json` of container and copy `proxychains.conf` to `/etc/proxychains.conf`.
+Then launch the ss-local(shadowsocks-libev client) with config `sscfg.json` and run emacs by proxychains4(proxychains-ng) with config `proxychains.conf`.
-This repository contains "sscfg.json" and "proxychains.conf" sample.
+This repository contains `sscfg.json` and `proxychains.conf` sample.
 You can modify them as you need.